UKPLab/sentence-transformers/docs/pretrained-models/msmarco-v5.md

 # MSMARCO Models
 [MS MARCO](https://microsoft.github.io/msmarco/) is a large scale information retrieval corpus that was created based on real user search queries using Bing search engine.
 The provided models can be used for semantic search, i.e., given keywords / a search phrase / a question, the model will find passages that are relevant for the search query.

-The training data constist of over 500k examples, while the complete  corpus consist of over 8.8 Million passages.
+The training data consists of over 500k examples, while the complete  corpus consist of over 8.8 Million passages.

 ## Usage
 ```python